-For information about Avaya IX[TM] Messaging, see Avaya Avaya IX[TM] Messaging documentation on the Avaya Support website.
+For information about Avaya Messaging, see Avaya Messaging documentation on the Avaya Support website.

-Avaya Meetings Server Overview
+Avaya Meetings Server overview

-Avaya Meetings Server is an offer converging the capabilities of Avaya Aura[®] and Avaya Scopia[®] to create the next generation solution for the best of both environments.
-Scalable audio conferencing, rich web collaboration, and switched video come from Avaya Aura[®].
-Video processing and transcoding, standards-based video room system integration, and the broad range of remote access capabilities for desktop and mobile devices come from Avaya Scopia[®].
+Avaya Meetings Server is an audio, video and web conferencing offer converging on a single platform the best of Avaya capabilities for scalable audio conferencing and rich web collaboration with the best of Avaya capabilities for video processing and transcoding, standards-based video room system integration, and the broad range of remote access capabilities for desktop and mobile devices.